boozallen/jenkins-templating-engine/docs/contributing/docs/getting-started.md

 # Getting Started

-Presumably you're here becuase you want to help by updating the JTE documentation, so thank you!
+Presumably you're here because you want to help by updating the JTE documentation, so thank you!

 ## Tools